 When I was learning French in school, writing letters was one of the most intimidating things we covered.
-There were so many formules de politesse (polite phrases and salutations) and all of them seemed absolutely required to be included in any formal or professional correspondence.
+There were so many formules de politesse (polite phrases and salutations) and all of them seemed absolutely required to be included in any formal or business correspondence.

 Then, I came to France and found that letter (and now email) writing in French was actually a lot simpler than I’d been led to believe.
 I just had to be familiar with some key phrases and remember the purpose of letters and emails in the first place: to communicate.